Football Manager 2017: Top tips to master the game

 When everything’s going wrong and you’re in a slump, don’t panic.
 Get back to basics.
 Look at why you concede and why you don’t score.
 Ask whether you’re committing too many men forwards or if you’re good enough at attacking and defending set pieces.
 Addressing these issues first are important to have a solid foundation to build on.

-Don’t try and initiate a complete overhaul at once.
+Don’t try to initiate a complete overhaul at once.
 Slow and steady wins the race.
 Little adjustments is the way forward as implementing too much in a short space of time will disrupt your team cohesion and the players’ tactical understanding.

 Remember to inspect the pre and post-match analysis reports so you can have a better understanding of the upcoming opposition and what went right or wrong in the last game you played.